Celebrity Solstice vs Celebrity Beyond

 Food is a big part of any cruise, and the ship you choose can make a huge difference in your food experience.

-The Solstice has ten different dining options like Murano, Tuscan Grille, and Mast Grill.
+The Solstice has ten different dining options like Tuscan Grille, Oceanview Cafe, and Sushi on Five.
 Of those options, nine are complementary, or included with your cruise fare.
 The other six options have an additional fee.

 The Beyond has nine more dining venues.
-Some of its popular venues are Dinner on the Edge, Rooftop Garden Grill, and Fine Cut Steakhouse. eight of these restaurants are complementary and the other eleven have an additional fee.
+Some of its popular venues are Oceanview Cafe, Mast Grill, and Cosmopolitan Restaurant. eight of these restaurants are complementary and the other eleven have an additional fee.

 If you like having a variety of places to eat, the Beyond might be a better choice.
 It has 90% more dining options than the Solstice.